 Date Measure

 Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance

 In Phnom Penh and provincial towns,

 a family will receive USD 30, with

 each individual member receiving a

 further USD 13.
 Children under five,

 disabled people, citizens with HIV or

 citizens 60 years of age or older will

 receive USD 10 each.

 Across the rest of the country, a

 family will receive USD 20, with each

 member receiving a further USD

-6. Children under five, disabled
+Children under five, disabled

 people, citizens with HIV or citizens

 60 years of age or older will receive

 USD 6 each.

 A level two classified poor family:

 In Phnom Penh and provincial

 towns, a family will receive USD 30,

 with each individual member

 receiving a further USD 9.
 Children

 under five, disabled people, citizens

 with HIV or citizens 60 years of age

 or older will receive USD 7 each.

 Across the rest of the country, a

 family will receive USD 20, with each

 member receiving a further USD

 4. Children under five, disabled

 people, citizens with HIV or citizens

 60 years of age or older will receive

 USD 4 each.

 July 22 • • • •

-,

 July 25 • • • •

+July 25 • • • •

 July 31 • Announced additional measures to support • •

 the garment, tourism, and aviation sectors:

-Garment: Renewal of subsidy of USD
+- Garment: Renewal of subsidy of USD 40

-40 for suspended employees in
+for suspended employees in garment-

-garment-textile, footwear, travel
+textile, footwear, travel products and bag,

-products and bag, for an additional two
+for an additional two months, until

-months, until September 2020.
+September 2020.

 Tourism: Renewal of subsidy of USD 40

 per month for suspended employees in

 the tourism sector, such as hotels,

 guesthouses, restaurants, and travel

 agents, for an additional two months,

 until September 2020.
 Renewal of

 exemptions of all types of monthly tax

 payments for hotels, guesthouses,

+restaurants and travel agents registered

+with the General Department of Taxation

 Containment

 Containment

-[Ministry of Education, Youth and Sports
+• [Ministry of Education, Youth and Sports

 (MEYS)] Announced that 20 Cambodian

-schools are to reopen from August 1
+schools are to reopen from August 1 (Phase I).

-(Phase I). • Announced a temporary ban on all
+Announced a temporary ban on all

 commercial flights from Malaysia and

-Indonesia effective August 1, because of
+Indonesia effective August 1, because of the number of COVID-19 cases discovered

-the number of coronavirus disease cases discovered in passengers returning from
+in passengers returning from these

-these countries.
+countries.

 •

 Date Measure

-Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance
+Dale Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance

-Taxation and operating in Phnom Penh,
+Monetary Policy/Operations and operating in Phnom Penh, Siem Filvale Sector Regulatory Forbearance

-Siem Reap, Preah Sihanouk, Kep,
+Reap, Preah Sihanouk, Kep, Kampot,

-Kampot, Bavet and Poipet for an additional two months, until September
+Bavet and Poipet for an additional two

-2020.
+months, until September 2020.

 Aviation: Renewal of exemption of

 minimum taxes for airline companies

-registered in Cambodia, for an
+registered in Cambodia, for an additional

-additional two months, until September
+two months, until September 2020.

-2020.

 Announced cash subsidy to poor and

-vulnerable groups under the National Social Protection Council (NSPC)-
+vulnerable groups under the National

+Social Protection Council (NSPC)-

 Cambodia, for an additional two months,

 until September 2020.

 August 4 • • • •

 August 5 • • • •

-5
+August 6 • • • •

+1 1